thisdot/starter.dev/starters/lit-mobx-vaadin/README.md

 ## Project Details
 ### Kit Organization / Architecture
-Routing for this kit is handling by [Vaadin Router](https://github.com/vaadin/router)
+Routing for this kit is handled by [Vaadin Router](https://github.com/vaadin/router)

 UI Components are located inside the `src/components` folder.
-The extended/overriden Vaadin components have their own dedicated folder.
+The extended/overridden Vaadin components have their own dedicated folder.
 Make sure to import these components from this folder and not directly from the installed module.

 Pages are located inside `src/pages`.
 Each one represents a route.
 These pages have some shared styles defined in the `PageMixin`.
 This mixin can be extended if shared functionality between pages is required.